priteshtest/example-java-maven/README.md

 # [:] Example Maven Project

-An example maven project to demonstrate [srcclr](https://www.srcclr.com) scans.
+This is Updated by Pritesh An example maven project to demonstrate [srcclr](https://www.srcclr.com) scans.

 ## Try me!